OUR STORY

 Skate PNG was created with the aim of empowering the youth of Papua New Guinea through the world of skateboarding.

-In a project made possible by the Canada Fund for Local Initiatives, Papua New Guinea’s first concrete skate space was built in November 2023.
-Our team of local community leaders and global volunteers built and introduced PNG’s first concrete mini ramp, ledge and restroom facilities.
+In November 2023, thanks to the Canada Fund for Local Initiatives, we made history by building Papua New Guinea’s first concrete skate space.
+With the help of local community leaders and global volunteers, we constructed the country’s first concrete mini ramp, ledge, and restroom facilities—creating a lasting space for skaters to ride, learn, and connect.

 WHY PAPUA NEW GUINEA?

-Join us in rolling out skateboarding across Papua New Guinea and making a positive change in the lives of its youth.
+Together, we can roll out skateboarding across Papua New Guinea and create a lasting impact on the lives of its youth.
+Join us in making a difference.